 Volunteering with Citizens Advice

-At Citizens Advice, we have 21,300 highly trained volunteers who are invaluable to delivering our service, which helped 2.7 million people face to face, over the phone, by email and web chat in 2018-19.
+At Citizens Advice, we have over 20,000 volunteers including 17,000 who are invaluable to delivering our advice service and 2,200 in the Witness Service.
+They have helped over 2.4 million people face to face, over the phone, by email and chat in 2020 to 2021.

 Volunteer with us

-Citizens Advice has a huge range of ways to get involved, either with local Citizens Advice or Witness Service.
+There are lots of ways to get involved—through our network of local Citizens Advice or our Witness Service.

 Local Citizens Advice